krnb/noobsecblog/source/_posts/sqli-0x02.md

 1. In the first time, I imported the requests module of python to perform automated requests
 2. In the fourth line, I defined an injection function which only returns an injection payload as per the for loop, and changes the OFFSET of the payload with "LIMIT 1".
 This allows us to cycle through the table and print out only one entry per request.
     1. I've also added a constant string "cred:" in the injection payload which will print as a prefix to every credential dumped for processing purposes.
-3. In the tenth line, a for loop is created to cycle through all the accounts present in the database.
+3. In the eighth line, a for loop is created to cycle through all the accounts present in the database.
-4. In the eleventh line, email payload is set to be sent in the POST request
+4. In the ninth line, email payload is set to be sent in the POST request
-5. In the twelfth line, a request is sent to the required host along with necessary data which we defined above.
+5. In the tenth line, a request is sent to the required host along with necessary data which we defined above.
 All of that requests data is assigned to a variable to do further processing on it.
 6. In the last line we are printing out the response on the terminal

-To ensure that the script is running we first send only one request (keeping range(0,1)), and check the response.
+To ensure that the script is running in the first place and as expected we first send only one request (keeping range(0,1)), and check the response.

 ![SQLi Requester](/sqli-0x02/35_row_auto1.png)

+Output:

 ![Test Response OK](/sqli-0x02/35_row_auto2.png)